fleschutz/PowerShell/Docs/list-folder.md

 ## list-folder.ps1 - Lists the folder content

-This script lists the directory content formatted in columns.
+This PowerShell script lists the directory content formatted in columns.

 ## Parameters
 ```powershell